alexandroid000/improv/README.md

 -------------

 -   [Stack (for managing Haskell dependencies and installation).
 Click here for installation instructions.](https://docs.haskellstack.org/en/stable/README/)
--   ROS + TurtleSim or Gazebo (tested with indigo and kinetic)
+-   ROS (Robot Operating System).
+[Click here for install instructions](http://wiki.ros.org/ROS/Installation).
+We recommend installing Kinetic version or Indigo.
+-   TurtleSim (will come with a full desktop ROS installation) or Gazebo ([click here for install instructions](http://gazebosim.org/tutorials?cat=install))
 -   some kind of shell (tested with zsh and bash)

 Install Instructions